2 Helpful / 0 Not

 Cons: Every hole aside from the first two are heavily wooded which gets old after a while.
 Playing through this course I never had to pull out anything faster than a Teebird and I used my Roc on nearly every hole.
 The first time I played this course it had recently snowed which made the conditions tough and because it was my first time, it made course navigation rather challenging.
 A few more signs around the course would be beneficial for first time players.

 Other Thoughts: Overall, a very enjoyable course if you know what you're getting.
 Expect lots of trees and be ready to work on accurate, short, stay in the fairway kinds of shots.
-I would say if you're visiting Memphis and only have time to play a round I would recommend going to Bud Hill instead.
-However, Meeman-Shelby is definitely the second best disc golf site in Memphis.
+I would say if you're visiting Memphis and only have time to play a round I would recommend coming here to play.
+Meeman-Shelby is my personal favorite disc golf location in Memphis.

 2 of 2 people found this review helpful.